About us

-To drive change in Australian government policy regarding asylum seekers and refugees, advocating for a compassionate reception, fair assessment of refugee status, proper care, safety, support, especially of children and when suitable, a path to permanent residency.
+To drive change in Australian government policy regarding asylum seekers, advocating for a compassionate reception, fair assessment of refugee status, proper care, safety, support, especially of children and, when suitable, a path to permanent residency.

 End mandatory detention

-We call for the end of mandatory detention for people seeking asylum, both onshore and offshore.
+We call for the end of mandatory detention beyond 90 days for people seeking asylum, both onshore and offshore.

 Permanent protection